bergercookie/syncall/docs/readme-tw-caldav.md

 Use `--taskwarrior-tags ...` or `--taskwarrior-project` respectively for the above

-### Caldav
+### CalDAV

 In order to successfully run a sync, you will need the following flags set (mandatory):

-- `--caldav-url`: URL where the caldav calendar is hosted at (including `/dav` if applicable)
+- `--caldav-url`: URL where the CalDAV calendar is hosted at (including `/dav` if applicable)
-- `--caldav-user`: Username required to authenticate your caldav instance
+- `--caldav-user`: Username required to authenticate your CalDAV instance
   - Can also be provided via the `CALDAV_USERNAME` environment variable
 - `--caldav-passwd`, `--caldav-passwd-pass-path`: Path to your password `.gpg` file in your [password store](https://wiki.archlinux.org/title/Pass)
   - Alternatively, the password can be provided directly via the `CALDAV_PASSWD` environment variable

 The following flag is optional:

-- `--calendar`: Name of the caldav Calendar to sync (will be created if not there), will default to `Personal` if not set
+- `--calendar`: Name of the CalDAV Calendar to sync (will be created if not there), will default to `Personal` if not set

 ### Example Usage